-To the dedicated board members serving charter public schools authorized by Central Michigan University:
+To the dedicated board members serving Central Michigan Universityauthorized charter public schools:

-On behalf of our entire team at The Governor John Engler Center for Charter Schools (Center), I am pleased to provide you with this year's Operational Performance Report (OPR).
-As each of us works to fulfill the ambitious goal of preparing students academically for success in college, work and life, you can trust that the Center is committed to providing you with the most up-to-date, relevant and accurate data and information to assist you in your decision-making activities.
-This report, which is the second of four reports in the Performance Suite, is just one tool that provides operational information to help you reach your goals.
+On behalf of the entire team at The Governor John Engler Center for Charter Schools (Center), I am pleased to provide you with this year's Operational Performance Report (OPR).
+We are all dedicated to the goal of preparing students academically for success in college, work and life.
+The Center remains committed to providing you with the most up-to-date, relevant and accurate data and information to assist you in your decision-making activities.
+The second in a series of four documents making up the Performance Suite, the OPR provides operational information to help you reach your goals.

 Although academic achievement is your most critical work, it is also important to ensure the school is operating effectively, efficiently and in full compliance with applicable law.
-The OPR illustrates various data points that allow the Academy Board and administration to discern whether the Academy is meeting its operational performance standards.
-From compliance percentages to board attendance, this year's OPR highlights areas of the Academy's Charter Contract as well as its governance activities for the 2013-2014 school year.
-Additionally, it provides important information regarding the school's compliance with certain federal, state and local requirements in addition to the Charter Contract.
+This report illustrates various data points that allow the Academy Board and administration to discern whether the Academy is meeting its operational performance standards.
+The OPR highlights areas of the Academy's Charter Contract, governance activities for the 2014-2015 school year and information regarding the school's compliance with certain federal, state and local requirements.

-The Center recognizes and understands the challenges of document submissions, due dates and other requirements facing school leaders and board members.
-The Center-established electronic document submission portal, known as AOIS, along with other valuable calendars and checklists, are just some of the resources and tools that we hope make your work easier and, therefore, allow you to focus on what really matters - your students.
+The Center understands the challenges of document submissions, due dates and other requirements facing school leaders and board members.
+The Centerestablished electronic document submission portal, known as AOIS, partnered with valuable calendars and checklists, are only some of the resources that the Center provides to assist with requirements and allow you to focus on what really matters - your students.
+Thank you for your dedication and sharing the vision that every child deserves the opportunity for a quality education.
+The leadership you provide ensures all children have the tools necessary to succeed in college, work and life.

-As always, thanks for keeping kids first!
+Thank you for keeping kids first!